pliugithub/MachineLearning/sequence.md

         * Recently published paper + existing code as a starting point for your projects, you need to extend it.
         * You are free to choose a topic not listed here.

-`------Materials below are outdated and will be updated before each class.------`

 * [Unit 10:  Convolutional and deep networks](./unit10_cnn/readme.md)
     * Lecture:  Convolutional and deep networks [[pdf]](./lectures/Lect10_ConvNet.pdf)